The best camping knives 2023: folding knives for backcountry adventures

 Divisive looks

 US brand Spyderco has built a great reputation among outdoor users for its range of folding pocket-knives.
 The UK penknife (UKPK) is one such example, which was specifically developed to comply with UK knife laws for everyday carry.
 There are plenty of other reasons for its popularity too though.
-While it’s not the most graceful knife – the design certainly prioritises function over aesthetics – the ergonomic design fits superbly well in the hand.
+While it’s not the most graceful knife – the design certainly prioritises function over aesthetics – we found the ergonomic design fits superbly well in the hand.

-The shaped choil for the forefinger and the upper thumb ramp make it very precise when used for both fine and coarser cutting tasks.
+We liked how the shaped choil for the forefinger and the upper thumb ramp make it very precise when used for both fine and coarser cutting tasks.
 The leaf-shaped drop point blade is a versatile shape that adapts well to a multitude of uses, and the CTS BD1N alloy is a US-made stainless steel that balances hardness, edge retention and resistance to corrosion.
 It’s often used in quality cutlery, so this is a great knife for all sorts of camp cooking jobs.

 Lastly, this knife feels very safe and secure for a non-locking folder, thanks to a stiff backspring and a half stop that catches the blade at 90 degrees.
-For us, this is the pick of the bunch, and if you’re looking for a lightweight folding knife to accompany you in the great outdoors, the Spyderco UKPK is a superlative choice.

 Read our full Spyderco UK Penknife Drop Point (UKPK) review